binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        next();
     });

-You can see and play with all this at [https://nodegoat.herokuapp.com/tutorial/](https://nodegoat.herokuapp.com/tutorial/a8)
+You can experiment with all this at [https://nodegoat.herokuapp.com/tutorial/](https://nodegoat.herokuapp.com/tutorial/a8)

-Also check the "[Securing Sessions](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-securing-sessions)" countermeasures section along with the "[Lack of Authentication, Authorisation and Session Management](#web-applications-risks-that-solution-causes-lack-of-authentication-authorisation-and-session-management)" Risks that Solution Causes section for pertinent information.
+Check the "[Securing Sessions](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-securing-sessions)" countermeasures section, along with the "[Lack of Authentication, Authorisation and Session Management](#web-applications-risks-that-solution-causes-lack-of-authentication-authorisation-and-session-management)" Risks that Solution Causes section for pertinent information.

-Other techniques such as requiring the user to reauthenticate, or even providing [CAPTCHA](#web-applications-countermeasures-captcha)'s are often used, although I am not a fan of such techniques.
-I fail to see why we as developers should make our problems the users.
-We need to make sure we make it hard enough for the attackers that the end user is not affected.
+Other techniques such as requiring the user to reauthenticate, or providing [CAPTCHA](#web-applications-countermeasures-captcha)'s are often used, although I am not a fan of such techniques.
+I fail to see why we as developers should make our problems the user's.
+We need to make sure we make it hard enough for the attackers that the enduser is not affected.

-As an end user, make sure you invalidate your authentication by logging out or deleting your session cookies when you finish working with a website that requires authentication or move away from the browser, then the browser will be unable to send authentication as part of a CSRF attack.
+As an enduser, make sure you invalidate your authentication by logging out or deleting your session cookies when you finish working with a website that requires authentication, or leave the browser, which will then be unable to send authentication as part of a CSRF attack.

 ### [Injection](https://www.owasp.org/index.php/Top_10_2017-A1-Injection) {#web-applications-countermeasures-injection}
 ![](images/ThreatTags/PreventionEASY.png)

-Usually the most effective technique for determining if/where your application is vulnerable to injection attacks, is to review your code for all calls out to external resources, including interpreters, and determine whether the data you are passing is untrusted.
+Usually the most effective technique for determining if/where your application is vulnerable to injection attacks is to review your code for all calls out to external resources, including interpreters, and determine whether the data you are passing is untrusted.

-If you can avoid external interpreters altogether, then they can no longer be tricked into executing untrusted data, whether directly or indirectly from untrusted actors or even stored.
+If you can avoid external interpreters altogether, then they can no longer be tricked into executing untrusted data, whether directly or indirectly from untrusted actors, or even stored.

 Use a parametrised API for the specific technology you are working with, whether it be SQL, NoSQL, execution of Operating System commands, XML, XPath, XSLT, XQuery, LDAP, etc.

-Similarly to the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) section, validation, filtering, sanitisation, and [constraining](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-other-things-to-think-about) all untrusted data to well structured semantic types is also necessary.
-Granularly isolating and semantic typing each piece of untrusted data from the command or query allows you to tightly define constraints on what you expect each specific piece of data to conform too.
+Similar to the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) section, validation, filtering, sanitisation, and [constraining](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-other-things-to-think-about) all untrusted data to well structured semantic types is also necessary.
+Granularly isolating and semantically typing each piece of untrusted data from the command or query allows you to tightly define constraints on what you expect each specific piece of data to conform too.

 Keep the principle of [least privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege) in mind during implementation.
 When any attacks are successful, how much damage can they currently do?
-By enforcing the least amount of privileges possible for the given operation, you are minimising the possible risk.
+Enforcing the least amount of privileges possible for the given operation minimises the possible risk.

 Make sure the feedback and error messages that are provided on invalid input only provide the necessary detail that the user needs in order to provide correct input.
-Don't provide unnecessary details on internal workings: exceptions, stack traces, etc. Make sure you capture and handle internal errors in software, rather than letting them bubble to the user interface.
+Don't provide unnecessary details on internal workings: exceptions, stack traces, etc. Make sure you capture and handle internal errors in software, rather than letting them bubble up to the user interface.

 #### SQLi {#web-applications-countermeasures-sqli}

 There are a few options here:

 * Use prepared statements and/or parameterised queries with bind variables to take untrusted data if you have to deal with dynamic queries.
-Using bind variables not only help to diffuse SQL injection, but also improve performance by [20 to 30 percent](https://www.ibm.com/developerworks/library/se-bindvariables/) by allowing the same execution plan to be used even though the arguments supplied may be different.
+Using bind variables not only helps diffuse SQL injection, but also improve performance by [20 to 30 percent](https://www.ibm.com/developerworks/library/se-bindvariables/) in allowing the same execution plan to be used even though the arguments supplied may be different.
 * Consider using parameterised Stored Procedures, but also review the code within to ensure that the parameters are being handled with semantic typing at a minimum.
 Concatenating parameters and the use of `exec()` within stored procedures can be prone to SQLi exploitation
 * Read up on the [OWASP SQLi Prevention Cheat Sheet](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet)
-* Even before doing any of these points above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already covered.
-So all user input is validated, filtered and sanitised, both the client and server side, before it gets anywhere near your queries
+* Before doing any of the above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already covered so all user input is validated, filtered, and sanitised, both the client and server side, before it gets anywhere near your queries
-* ORMs, such as Hibernate with its Query Language (HQL) is not safe unless you use named parameters
+* ORMs, such as Hibernate with its Query Language (HQL), are not safe unless you use named parameters

-There are plenty of resources around that are easy to find and understand on the Internet for SQLi mitigations and countermeasures which are generally very easy to implement.
+There are plenty of resources that are easy to find and understand on the Internet for SQLi mitigations and countermeasures which are generally very easy to implement.

 #### NoSQLi {#web-applications-countermeasures-nosqli}